algolia/instantsearch/docs/src/components/RangeInput.md

-`ais-RangeInput--noRefinement` | Class added on the container when there are no refinements possible `ais-RangeInput-form` | The form wrapper around the inputs and the submit button `ais-RangeInput-separator` | The separator between the min and the max `ais-RangeInput-button` | The button that triggers the submission of the form submission of the form `ais-RangeInput-label` | Enclosing label of an input `ais-RangeInput-input` | An input `ais-RangeInput-input--min` | The minimum bound of the range
+`ais-RangeInput--noRefinement` | Class added on the container when there are no refinements possible `ais-RangeInput-form` | The form wrapper around the inputs and the submit button `ais-RangeInput-separator` | The separator between the min and the max `ais-RangeInput-submit` | The button that triggers the submission of the form submission of the form `ais-RangeInput-label` | Enclosing label of an input `ais-RangeInput-input` | An input `ais-RangeInput-input--min` | The minimum bound of the range